u-sb/nginx-docker/README.md

 docker-compose up -d
 ```

-### Reload Changed Configuration
+## Configuration Reloading

-You can even change your configuration after the container start and apply them without any downtime.
+If you modify your configuration after the container starts, you can apply changes without downtime.

-After change, run the command:
+Execute the following command after making changes:

 ```bash
 docker exec nginx nwtf-reload
 ```

-This `nwtf-reload` script will test your new configuration and reload the server.
-It will rollback if the test fails.
+The `nwtf-reload` script will test your new configuration and attempt to reload the server.
+It will revert the changes if the test fails.

-## `ensite` and `dissite`
+## Usage of `ensite` and `dissite`

-By default, the command (`CMD`) is passed to a script called `ensite`.
-It links config files inside `sites-available/` to `sites-enabled/`.
+By default, the `CMD` is processed by a script called `ensite`, which links configuration files from `sites-available/` to `sites-enabled/`.

 > [!TIP]
-> To run arbitary command (rather than start NGINX), specify command (e.g. `/bin/sh`) with `--` prefixed like `-- /bin/sh`.
+> To run an arbitrary command instead of starting NGINX, specify the desired command (e.g., `/bin/sh`) with a `--` prefix, such as `-- /bin/sh`.

-Whenever you added a new site e.g. `sites-available/contoso.example.conf`, you can enable it by execute `ensite contoso.example.conf`, or disable it later by `dissite contoso.example.conf` or `ensite --off contoso.example.conf`.
+After adding a new site configuration, such as `sites-available/contoso.example.conf`, enable it by executing `ensite contoso.example.conf`.
+You can disable it later using `dissite contoso.example.conf` or `ensite --off contoso.example.conf`.

-Don't forget to execute `nwtf-reload` to reload the NGINX.
+Remember to execute `nwtf-reload` afterward to reload NGINX.

-This enables you to define sites like this in the Docker compose file:
+You can define sites in the Docker Compose file like so:

 ```yaml
 services: